Ingredients for 6-7 servings:

 - First we will make the chicken stock.
+Soak the chicken necks in cold water for 30 minutes to remove blood.
 Bring water to the boil in a large pot.
 Add the chicken necks and cook them for just 20-30 seconds.
 Pour off water from the pot and rinse the necks thoroughly.
 If you don’t have the necks, you can use other parts of the chicken.
 In this case, remove the chicken skin before cooking, otherwise your stock will be too fat.

 - To wrap a dumpling, put a wonton wrapper on your left hand and paint edges of the wrapper lightly with cold water.
 Put ½ teaspoon of the filling in the center.
 Fold the wrapper in half to form a triangle, and seal it tightly by pinching edges together with your fingers.
 Place the dumplings on baking paper.